-A family from a non-English speaking background reported particular difficulty, as translation services were not provided, meaning that they had to rely on a family member living overseas to translate and assist in filling out the SLF application via Skype.
+A family from a non-English speaking background reported particular difficulty, as translation services were not provided, meaning that they had to rely on a family not provided, meaning that they had to rely on a family member living overseas to translate and assist in filling out the SLF application via Skype.
 (A. Jones et al., 2015)

 The next HR issue was the lack of training with many reporting little or no training.
-People with disabilities reported 'needing skills and knowledge' (e.g. in areas such as 'vetting of support workers', 'placing adverts', 'rostering' or 'disciplinary role as employer') but, in fact, those who supported them (paid and unpaid) also required training (e.g. facilitating a 'journey of discovery' as part of the person-centred-planning process).
+People with disabilities reported 'needing skills and knowledge' (e.g., in areas such as 'vetting of support workers', 'placing adverts', 'rostering' or 'disciplinary role as employer') but, in fact, those who supported them (paid and unpaid) also required training (e.g., facilitating a 'journey of discovery' as part of the person-centred-planning process).